FaheemFHM/image-library-app/README.md

 ## License

-MIT License: feel free to use and adapt.
+MIT License - feel free to use and adapt.

 ## Extra

-Built as a learning project during my university break - this project has been temporarily paused for other commitments.
+Built as a learning project during my university break.
+Development is ongoing, with planned future improvements.